Shark Tale: Plot

 Returning to the reef, Oscar takes credit for killing Frankie and rises in fame as the "Sharkslayer".
 He moves to a luxury apartment at the "top of the reef", while Sykes becomes his manager and forgives his debt.
 Meanwhile, Don Lino has everyone search for Lenny and the Sharkslayer.
 Oscar encounters Lenny who, aware of Oscar's lie, begs Oscar to let him hide at his place to avoid returning to his father.
 Angie soon finds out about Oscar's lie and threatens to tell everyone, but he and Lenny convince her to keep it a secret.
 Oscar and Lenny stage a fight involving Oscar "fighting" off Lenny, thus cementing Oscar's notoriety and tricking the sharks into thinking that Lenny has been killed too, infuriating Don Lino.
 Lola kisses Oscar on camera, making Angie jealous.
 That night, as Lenny disguises himself as a dolphin, Oscar and Angie get into a heated argument, where she admits that she had romantic feelings for Oscar even before he became the Sharkslayer.
-A remorseful Oscar sadly reflects on his selfishness and dumps Lola, who beats him up in anger as payback.
+A remorseful Oscar sadly reflects on his selfishness and dumps Lola, who reacts violently.

 Oscar visits the Whale Wash with gifts for Angie, only to discover that Don Lino has kidnapped her with Lola's help as revenge for being dumped.
 Don Lino threatens to eat Angie if Oscar does not give up his act and surrender, but Lenny "eats" Angie to save her.
 He soon regurgitates her, inadvertently exposing his true shark self to Don Lino.
 Believing that he turned his son against him, an enraged Don Lino chases Oscar through the reef.
 Oscar flees to the Whale Wash, accidentally trapping Lenny in the machinery before also trapping Don Lino.
 Everyone cheers for Oscar, but he finally confesses the truth behind Frankie's death while urging Don Lino to respect Lenny's lifestyle and not commit the same mistakes he made.
 A regretful Don Lino reconciles with Lenny and accepts him for who he is.
 Oscar forsakes all the wealth he has acquired; becomes co-owner of the Whale Wash, now frequented by the gang members; and reconciles with Angie, beginning a romantic relationship with her and living happily in the reef.

-Lola arrives at the penthouse to apologize to Oscar for her antagonism, only to encounter his deranged hermit crab friend Crazy Joe instead.
+Meanwhile Lola arrives at the penthouse to apologize to Oscar for her antagonism, only to encounter his deranged hermit crab friend Crazy Joe instead.